Delicious, fluffy cloud bread is the perfect low carb and keto bread alternative. Great for sandwiches, burgers, even desserts!

 When I make cloud bread for burgers, like I did today, I sometimes sprinkle sesame seeds on top.
 This is purely optional, so I didn’t include it in the recipe, but it does look pretty and makes for a more authentic hamburger bun look.

-It’s best to make cloud bread right before you plan on eating it.
-It gets soggy when stored.
+It’s actually best to make this recipe right before you plan on eating it.
+It gets soggy when stored in the fridge.
 No doubt this is a disadvantage of this recipe, as it requires some work and it would be lovely to make a big batch and store it for a few days.
 But so far, I haven’t found a way to successfully store leftover cloud bread.
+Freezing might work, but I haven’t tried that.

 - Nonstick cooking spray